 - 1. Apply for readmission to the college if not currently enrolled.
 College readmission must be accomplished by published deadlines. - 2.
-Apply for reinstatement to the nursing program and submit the application with ACT test results, unless already on file in Admissions, and letter of intent by the published deadline to the Health Sciences Secretary/Coordinator. - 3.
-Schedule an appointment with Health Sciences Secretary/Coordinator or the Health Sciences Director to complete the following, for the purpose of reinstatement plan and determining reinstatement eligibility: - a.
-A written comprehensive exam for the last successful nursing course(s) completed.
-Individual seeking reinstatement must achieve greater than a 65%, in order to be eligible for reinstatement.
+Apply for reinstatement to the nursing program and submit the application and letter of intent by the published deadline to the Health Sciences Secretary/Coordinator. - 3.
+Submit ATI TEAS, NLN PAX, or ACT scores for purpose of reinstatement plan and determining reinstatement eligibility.